Skip to Content

 Under the ADA and the Rehabilitation Act, you can recover:

-• Back pay, or lost wages and benefits, from the two years preceding the date you filed your charge of discrimination to the conclusion of your EEOC case or the verdict or judgment in court;
+• Back pay, or lost wages and benefits, from the two years preceding the date you filed your charge of discrimination to the conclusion of your EEOC claim or the verdict or judgment in court;

 • Attorney’s fees and costs of litigation.